FRAMISES/TezosCheatSheet/README.md

 A cycle has 4096 blocks.
 (0 to 4095)

 ## SNAPSHOTS
 Every cycle 16 snapshots are taken.
-They occurr every 256 blocks.
+They occur every 256 blocks.
 Therefore the first will be at block 255 of the current cycle (The first block is block 0.).
 Snapshot 0 (block 255), Snapshot 15 (block 4095).
 To calculate the block in the cycle where the snapshot was taken use this formula: